Greek transport workers, doctors strike over austerity

-ATHENS Greek train and ferry services stopped and hospital staffing was cut to a minimum on Thursday as transport workers and doctors protested against spending cuts imposed to meet the country's bailout terms.
+ATHENS Greek trains and ferries ground to a halt and hospital staffing was cut to a minimum on Thursday as transport workers and doctors went on strike to protest austerity measures demanded by the country's foreign lenders.

-As the economy enters a sixth successive year of recession, demonstrations and strikes have surged again over the latest round of measures.
+Greece has seen a recent surge in demonstrations and strikes as public anger threatens to boil over in reaction to wage and spending cuts that are deepening hardship in a country suffering through its sixth consecutive year of recession.

-Public transport in Athens was disrupted as bus, trolley bus and railway workers stopped work while ships and ferries stayed docked at ports after seamen began a 48-hour strike.
+Public transport in Athens was disrupted as bus, trolleybus and railway workers walked off the job while ships and ferries stayed docked at ports after seamen began a 48-hour strike.

-Hundreds of doctors, medical staff, teachers and municipal workers rallied in central Athens to protest against "dangerous" measures that they say have drained the nation's health system of supplies and staff.
+Hundreds of doctors, medical staff, teachers and municipal workers rallied in central Athens to protest what they say are "dangerous" austerity measure that have drained the nation's health system of supplies and staff.

-They later marched to parliament chanting "We will strike until we win!" and holding up banners reading "We'll kick the troika out," referring to the country's lenders, the European Union, International Monetary Fund and European Central Bank.
+They later marched to parliament chanting "We will strike until we win!" and holding up banners reading "We'll kick the troika out," referring to the country's European Union, International Monetary Fund and European Central Bank lenders.

+Greece's main public sector union ADEDY also called a work stoppage in solidarity with the striking health care workers.

 HARD LINE

-Later on Thursday, private sector union GSEE kept up the pressure on the government, calling a 24-hour anti-austerity strike for February 20.

-Prime Minister Antonis Samaras has sought to maintain a hard line against strikes and protests to show the country's foreign lenders - as well as the public - that he is determined to push through unpopular reforms.
+Prime Minister Antonis Samaras has sought to maintain a hard line against strikes in a bid to show the country's foreign lenders - as well as the public - that he is determined to push through unpopular reforms.

 A nine-day walkout by metro workers led to a standoff with his government this month and paralysed transport across the Greek capital.
 The strike ended only after the government invoked an emergency law and threatened to arrest the workers.

-The lenders' decision to disburse long-delayed aid last month eased fears that Greece could go bankrupt and be forced to leave the euro zone, but the social climate is volatile.
+The lenders' decision to disburse long-delayed aid last month eased fears that Greece could go bankrupt and be forced to leave the euro zone, but the country still faces deep challenges from a volatile social climate and opposition to the reforms.

-The country's two main unions, which combined represent about half its workforce, have called repeated strikes since the debt crisis broke out in 2009.
-ADEDY is expected to join the anti-austerity strike next month.

 "We'll keep fighting," said Tsikrikas.
 "We demand that Europe's heavyweights change their dead-end policy."

-(Additional reporting by Tatiana Fragou; Writing by Deepa Babington; Editing by Ruth Pitchford)
+(Reporting by Angeliki Koutantou and Tatiana Fragou; Writing by Deepa Babington and Renee Maltezou; Editing by John Stonestreet)